blacktorch/SVGToXML/README.md

 # SVGToXML DEVS Model Converter

 The DEVS formalism is a widely implemented modeling and simulation method used for both artificial and natural systems.
-Scalable Vector graphics.Graphics (SVG) is a vector image format based on the Extensible Markup language (XML) for creating two-dimensional graphics that can be animated and are interactive.
-With the increasing need of modeling and simulation, most domain experts may have ideas of model they would want to create and run simulated tests with, but have little or no idea in computer programing.
-The aim of this project is to simplify the creation and simulation of DEVS model by allowing the user draw the model that needs to be simulated in SVG and executing it without writing any computer program.
-This is done by converting the drawn SVG to XML, and then to C++ code ready for execution with Cadmium which is a C++ based library used for defining and executing DEVS models.
+Scalable Vector Graphics (SVG) is a vector image format based on the Extensible Markup language (XML) for creating two-dimensional graphics that can be animated and are interactive.
+With the increasing need of modeling and simulation, most domain experts may have ideas of models they would want to create and run simulated tests with, but have little or no idea in computer programing.
+The aim of this project is to simplify the creation and simulation of DEVS model by allowing the user draw the model that needs to be simulated in SVG, and executing it without writing any computer program.
+This is done by converting the drawn SVG to XML, and then to C++ code ready for execution with [Cadmium](https://github.com/SimulationEverywhere/cadmium) which is a C++ based library used for defining and executing DEVS models.
 This paper specifies the standard for defining DEVS coupled model in SVG format and converting them to XML using a parser we implemented.
-The generated XML files can then be further used to generate C++ Cadmium code for execution
+The generated XML files can then be further used to generate C++ [Cadmium](https://github.com/SimulationEverywhere/cadmium) code for execution

  ## Organization
  > - University of Ottawa